kubeflow/website/content/en/docs/ibm/create-cluster.md

 to create a one-worker-node cluster or choose the `b3c.4x16` flavor to create a two-worker-node cluster.
 Keep in mind that you can always scale the cluster by adding more worker nodes should your application scales up.

-Now set the environment variable with the flavor you choose.
+Now, set the environment variable with the worker node flavor of your choice:

 ```shell
 export WORKER_NODE_FLAVOR=b3c.4x16